Intermodulation: Passive intermodulation (PIM)

 As explained in a previous section, intermodulation can only occur in non-linear systems.
 Non-linear systems are generally composed of active components, meaning that the components must be biased with an external power source which is not the input signal (i.e. the active components must be "turned on").

 Passive intermodulation (PIM), however, occurs in passive devices (which may include cables, antennas etc.) that are subjected to two or more high power tones.
 The PIM product is the result of the two (or more) high power tones mixing at device nonlinearities such as junctions of dissimilar metals or metal-oxide junctions, such as loose corroded connectors.
 The higher the signal amplitudes, the more pronounced the effect of the nonlinearities, and the more prominent the intermodulation that occurs — even though upon initial inspection, the system would appear to be linear and unable to generate intermodulation.

 The requirement for "two or more high power tones" need not be discrete tones.
 Passive intermodulation can also occur between different frequencies (i.e. different "tones") within a single broadband carrier.
 These PIMs would show up as sidebands in a telecommunication signal, which interfere with adjacent channels and impede reception.

 Passive intermodulations are a major concern in modern communication systems in cases when a single antenna is used for both high power transmission signals as well as low power receive signals (or when a transmit antenna is in close proximity to a receive antenna).
-Although the power in the passive intermodulation signal is typically many orders of magnitude lower than the power of the transmit signal, the power in the passive intermodulation signal is often times on the same order of magnitude (and possibly higher) than the power of the receive signal.
+Although the power in the passive intermodulation signal is typically many orders of magnitude lower than the power of the transmit signal, the power in the passive intermodulation signal is oftentimes on the same order of magnitude (and possibly higher) than the power of the receive signal.
 Therefore, if a passive intermodulation finds its way to receive path, it cannot be filtered or separated from the receive signal.
 The receive signal would therefore be clobbered by the passive intermodulation signal.